Chris-Bortel/Reading-Notes/class11.md

 - background images can appear once or be behind any element on the page.

 ## Chapter 19: “Practical Information” (476-492)
-- The more you use search image optimixation, the more likkely visitors will find you site when using search images
+- The more you use search image optimixation, the more likely visitors will find you site when using search images

 -  Domain names and web hosting allow you to put your site on the web.